 All equipment and gear related to the programme activities is provided for you.
 There is no need to purchase any additional equipment for your programme.
 Bring clothing (and a change or two) appropriate for outdoor activity (clothing that may get wet and will get dirty).
-A rain jacket (just in case) is a good idea and a warm sweater/jacket for the evening times at the Campfire etc. Bring your personal toiletry items and a towel.
-Towels are not provided except for in the Deluxe Guest Suites.
+A rain jacket (just in case) is a good idea and a warm sweater/jacket for the evening at the Campfire etc. Bring your personal toiletry items and a towel.
+Towels are not provided except for in the Main Hall Guest Suites.
 A water bottle is suggested.
-Footwear other than sandals or flip flops (something with a closed toe that laces up) is a must for all activity courses.
+Footwear other than sandals or flip flops (with a closed toe that laces up) is necessary for all activity courses.

 What is the role of parent/teacher chaperones in the programme?

 We believe that the involvement and participation of your parent/teacher chaperones is essential and most beneficial.